cschreib/lxgui/README.md

 // Resources are cleared up automatically on destruction
 ```

-With these few lines of code, you can then create as many "interface addons" in XML and Lua as you wish.
+With these few lines of code, you can create as many "interface addons" in XML and Lua as you wish.
 Let's consider a very simple example: we want to create an FPS counter at the bottom right corner of the screen.

-First create a new addon, by going to the "interface" folder, and creating a new folder "FPSCounter".
-In this folder, we create a "table of content" file which lists all the .xml and .lua files this addons uses, and some other informations (addon author, GUI version, saved variables, ...).
-It has to be called "FPSCounter.toc":
+First create a new addon, by going to the `interface` folder, and creating a new folder `FPSCounter`.
+In this folder, we create a "table of content" file which lists all the `*.xml` and `*.lua` files this addons uses, and some other informations (addon author, GUI version, saved variables, ...).
+It has to be called `FPSCounter.toc` (after the name of the addon directory):

 ```
 ## Interface: 0001